FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.md

         enabled: true
 ```

+Note: You will probably want to disable the automatic route generation (`@NoRoute`)
+for routes using the body converter, and instead define the routes manually to
+avoid having the deserialized, typehinted objects (`$post in this example`) appear
+in the route as a parameter.

 Now, in the following example, the request body will be deserialized into a
 new instance of `Post` and injected into the `$post` variable:
 ```PHP